netease-im/camellia/update-en.md

 ### add
 * CamelliaRedisTemplate support read from slaves in redis-sentinel cluster(will automatic process node-down/master-switch/node-expansion)
 * camellia-redis-proxy support read from slaves in redis-sentinel cluster(will automatic process node-down/master-switch/node-expansion)
+* CamelliaRedisTemplate use camellia-redis-spring-boot-starter, support setting bid/bgroup when call camellia-redis-proxy

 ### update
 * camellia-redis-proxy do not start if preheat fail